Instructions for Participating in a Videoconference Hearing

-- have a computer with a web cam, mobile device, or video conference system
+- have a computer with a web cam

 - have a reliable, high-speed Internet connection (at least 1 to 1.5 megabits/second)

-- disable or delay the sleep/standby mode on your computer or mobile device.
+- disable or delay the sleep/standby mode on your computer.
 Sleep/standby mode can usually be found in the device settings.

 Due to variations in internet speed and connectivity, users with poor internet connections may experience more frequent and/or extended wait times.
 A stable high-speed internet connection is recommended for the best user experience.